-Claire Stremple, Alaska's Energy Desk - Haines
+Claire Stremple, Alaska's Energy Desk - Juneau

 The sighting is both exciting for the Canadian birders who saw it, and also one small clue in a wider pattern of change.